Overview of 3 Backup Types

 Full backup refers to creating a backup of all the valid data, whether it is newly added or exists for a long time.
 Full backup does not depend on the file’s Archive Attribute to decide which file should be backed up.
 During a full backup, all existing marks will be cleaned and be marked as “backed up”, i.e. clear Archive Attribute.

 To create a full backup of selected files or applications means to create an identical duplication of these data at a particular time point.
-Therefore, with only one full backup, you can completely restore all data, which dramatically decrease the recovery time.
+Therefore, with only one full backup, you can completely restore all data, which dramatically decreases the recovery time.

 For instance, we’ll create a full system backup image using full backup software after installing an operating system.
 If the system is 12GB, all system files and applications will be backed up.
 We can easily perform a system restore using this full backup.
 This also applies to fully backing up a data partition, a file folder and the entire disk and so on.